marksimpson82/blog/content/blog/2012-10-25-the-fundamentals-of-automated-testing-narrow-focused.md

 in a situation where **<The stack is empty>** and **<An item is pushed>**, then **<The count is incremented to one>**.

-Now let’s translate the sentence into code by writing a test for this single unit and nothing else.
+Now let's translate the sentence into code by writing a test for this single unit and nothing else.

 ### A focused test